-INTERNATIONAL: Howard has represented USMNT in every year since 2002 and, during that time, has amassed 113 caps.
+INTERNATIONAL: Howard represented the USMNT in every year from 2002-2017 and, during that time, amassed 121 caps.
 He was ever-present for his country during the 2014 World Cup and created a record for the most saves in a tournament game with 16 stops against Belgium in the Knockout Round.
-He has also represented the U.S. in the World Cups of 2006 and 2010.
+He has also represented the US in the World Cups of 2006 and 2010.
 With his national team, Howard has won the 2007 CONCACAF Gold Cup and was runner-up at the 2009 Confederations Cup.
 He took home the Golden Glove as the best keeper in the latter event.
 He was voted the CONCACAF Goalkeeper of the Year in 2013, 2014 and 2015.
 His first start for the USMNT came on March 10, 2002 in a 1-0 win against Ecuador in Birmingham, Alabama.
 The US side that day included Landon Donovan, Cobi Jones, Gregg Berhalter, Jeff Agoos, Brian McBride and Eddie Lewis.
 In June, 2014 he became just the 15th player in USMNT history to reach 100 international appearances.

 Injured his right adductor in the 2-1 loss to Mexico on November 11, 2016, and replaced by Brad Guzan after 40 minutes.
 The injury ended his 2016 season, and he was expected to be sidelined for up to four months.